Flo: A data-driven limited-area storm surge model: Method

-The observation data set used to evaluate the quality of the Flo model consist of a collection of water level observations from 98 tidal gauge stations around the North Sea, Norwegian Sea and Barents Sea (see Figure \ref{fig:obsloc}).
-The same data set was quality controlled and used for validation by \cite{tedesco23} and \cite{kristensen2024}.
-The observation data set is de-tided using harmonic analysis, as described by \cite{kristensen2024}, and the following analyses focuses purely on the storm surge part of the water level signal.
+The observation dataset used to evaluate the quality of the Flo model consists of a collection of water level observations from 98 tidal gauge stations around the North Sea, Norwegian Sea and Barents Sea (see Figure \ref{fig:obsloc}).
+The same dataset was quality controlled and used for validation by \cite{tedesco23} and \cite{kristensen2024}.
+The observation dataset is de-tided using harmonic analysis, as described by \cite{kristensen2024}, and the following analyses focus purely on the residual water level.